 Student Guide - Federal and State Regulations

 Minnesota Law (M.S.
 135A.14) requires proof that all students born after 1956 are vaccinated against diphtheria, tetanus, measles, mumps, and rubella, except for certain specified exemptions.
 Any non-exempt student who fails to submit the required information within 45 days after first enrollment cannot remain enrolled.
-For more information, see the Dean of Student Services.
+For more information, see the Campus Nurse or Dean of Students.

 The Crime Awareness and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act

-Criminal actions or other emergencies occurring on campus are to be reported to Campus Security at 344-7889 (voice mail/office) or 344-7888 (emergency/pager), the Dean of Student Services at 344-7745 or the local police at 911.
-The Campus Security officers or the Dean of Student Services will not hesitate to contact the local police concerning such criminal actions or other emergencies when they feel it is necessary to do so.
+Criminal actions or other emergencies occurring on campus are to be reported to Campus Security at 344-7889 (voice mail/office) or 344-7888 (emergency/pager), the Dean of Students at 344-7745 or the local police at 911.
+The College will contact the local police concerning criminal actions or other emergencies when they feel it is necessary to do so.

 When school is in session, the residence halls of Bethany Lutheran College are locked 24 hours a day.
 Students may use their access key FOB for entrance into their respective residence hall.
 Doors are not to be propped open.
 Visitors wishing to enter a residence hall must be the guest of at least one student residing in the respective residence hall.
-For other facility hours, see the section entitled ‘Facility Hours' of this guidebook.
-Students and visitors are not allowed in these buildings after lock-up without authorization of faculty or staff.
-The Security Staff, Residential Life Staff (RMs and RAs), and Maintenance Staff are responsible for the above-mentioned security procedures.
+For other facility hours, see the section of this Student Guidebook entitled ‘Facility Hours.’
+Students and visitors are not permitted in buildings after lock-up without authorization of faculty or staff.

-A Bethany Campus Security Officer is on duty every night in order to maintain safety and order.
-In cases of emergency or for escort services to and from the parking lots or anywhere else on campus, students may call 344-7*888*.
+A Bethany Campus Security Officer is on duty every night in order to provide security and safety services to the campus.
+In cases of emergency or for escort services to and from the parking lots or anywhere else on campus, students may call 344-7888.

-Bethany will inform students about campus security procedures and will encourage students to be responsible for their own security and the security of others by means of: a freshman orientation meeting, the Student Guidebook, the Freshmen Seminar course, and meetings for residence halls or floors when needed.
+Bethany informs students about campus security procedures and encourages students to be responsible for their own security and the security of others by means of new student orientation sessions, the Student Guidebook, the Freshmen Seminar course, and residential life meetings.

-Bethany will distribute timely reports to students concerning campus crimes considered to be a threat to other students and employees that are reported to the Dean of Student Services or the local police.
+Bethany will distribute timely reports to students concerning campus crimes considered to be a threat to other students and employees that are reported to the Dean of Students or the local police.
 Such reports are to aid in the prevention of similar occurrences.